Community Facility Enhancement Program Large (CFEP)

 - Retain records for at least seven years

-- Applicants must retain all financial and project records for seven years from the date of final notification of file closure.
+- Applicants must retain project records for seven years from the date of the notification letter of file closure.

 CommunityGrants@gov.ab.ca